Spencerx/prism/README.md

 Just run `prism` in your module directory.
 Anywhere you'd run `go test`, use `prism` instead.
 That's it!

 `-v` -- Verbose output.
-Includes any additional output logged during tests `-f` -- Failed Only.
+Includes any additional output logged during tests
+`-f` -- Failed Only.
 Only gives information about tests that failed

+Anything else will be appended directly to `go test -json`